Skip to main content Skip to footer

 The usual "I work too hard" and "I'm a complete perfectionist", predictable answers will make the interviewer feel as though they are dealing with a candidate that they can't really trust, and someone who they are going to have a hard time in developing an open, honest, working relationship with.
 Furthermore, they still won't be aware of any of your genuine weaknesses either.

-If you are able to provide more truthful answers the interviewer will have a much greater chance in judging if they can work around your weakness.
+If you can provide more truthful answers, the interviewer will have a much greater chance of judging if they can work around your weakness.

-This, therefore, not only helps the employer but consequently helps you.
-After all, you wouldn't want to work for someone who wouldn't be able to cope with your weakness which could inevitably lead to a dismissal from the organisation.
+This, therefore, not only helps the employer but also helps you.
+After all, you wouldn't want to work for someone who wouldn't be able to cope with your weakness, which could inevitably lead to a dismissal from the organisation.

 Here's our list of other questions an employer may ask you in an interview - should you want to prepare more.

 It cannot be stressed enough that the weakness you talk about is not a key element of the position.
-In simple terms, don't mention a big weakness that could cost you the job!
+In simple terms, don't mention a significant weakness that could cost you the job!

-However, if your greatest weakness is one of the main job roles, you probably shouldn't be applying for the job after all.
-Your aim is not to lie but merely present yourself and your core assets to the best of your ability.
+However, if your greatest weakness is one of the leading job roles, you probably shouldn't be applying for the job after all.
+Your aim is not to lie but merely to present yourself and your core assets to the best of your ability.

-Don't sugarcoat or try to make a negative a positive, alternatively, you should select a personal weakness of yours that you have been actively working to overcome.
+Don't sugarcoat or try to make a negative a positive; instead, choose a personal weakness you have been actively working to overcome.

 • What have you struggled with in the past?